July 4, 2023

 3. Stay in an Overwater Villa

-For us, the lagoon experiences are the absolute musts when visiting Bora.
-However staying in an overwater villa is also a pretty amazing way to enjoy the lagoon!
-Many of the luxury resorts that are built on the fringing islands (called motus) will offer the experience to stay overwater.
+For us, the lagoon experiences are an absolute must when visiting Bora.
+However staying in an overwater bungalow is also a pretty amazing way to enjoy the lagoon!
+Many of the luxury resort hotels that are built on the fringing islands (called motus) will offer the experience to stay overwater and the experience is one of the top things to do in Bora Bora.

 The villas are rustic bungalows made from natural timber and thatched roofs, sitting on piles above the azure lagoon.
 Inside, the villas are very luxurious.
 You might even have a bath tub or private pool in your villa.
 Either way, staying in one of these villas allows you to swim straight from your balcony, and have complete privacy and comfort to watch the sunset.

-Our favourite resorts to enjoy overwater villas are Conrad Bora Bora Nui and the Four Seasons Bora Bora.
+Our favourite luxury hotel and resorts to enjoy overwater villas are Conrad Bora Bora Nui and the Four Seasons Resort Bora Bora.

-Aerial view of overwater villas at Conrad Bora Bora.
+Aerial view of overwater villas at Conrad Bora Bora Resort

 Woman standing on the deck of an overwater villa at Conrad Bora Bora.